If your smoke detector goes off or if you notice a fire, remain calm. Do not try to fight a major fire.

 - Keep a portable ABC dry chemical fire extinguisher in your home.
 Wet K class extinguishers are recommended for stove top fires.

-- Install smoke and carbon monoxide detectors in the kitchen and within 15 feet of each bedroom entrance.
-Check the batteries at least twice a year like at daylight-saving times.
+- Install smoke and carbon monoxide detectors within 15 feet of each bedroom entrance.
+Check the batteries at least twice a year, like during daylight saving times.

 IN THE EVENT OF A FIRE: